The-Known-Galaxy/archives/jedi/organizations/malkite_poisoners/malkite_poisoners.md

 When hired by Jiliac Desilijic Tiron, they would assassinate Aruk Besadii Aora.
 The Malkite Poisoners would pull off this heist by placing an addictive substance designed X-1 droid within his brain.
 This would affect his brain activity and eventually, the toxins within would rot his brain.
-Aora didn’t do anything about it as he was addicted and couldn’t.
+Aora didnâ€™t do anything about it as he was addicted and couldnâ€™t.
 With his late death, Durga would invade and take over the Besadii clan.
 Though the poison used on Aora was known to be able to elude without any medical tests and evaluations.